 The group launched an initiative called “Feed the Frontline”, in which employee volunteers provide meals to those local heroes fighting the virus on the ground.
 They use surveys both to recruit volunteers internally and to receive nominations for frontline workers to support.

-With around 100 volunteers coordinating deliveries, the JPM team has already provided meals to more than 2,000 frontline workers across 17 states.
+With around 100 volunteers coordinating deliveries, the JPM team has already provided meals to more than 2,400 frontline workers across 17 states over a 3 month period.
 Deliveries have been made across hospitals, police departments, nursing homes, testing sites, to late night shift workers and environmental service crews.
 The group has been humbled by the incredible sense of community the initiative has fostered among junior employees at the firm and most notably, at the heartwarming messages from restaurants thanking them for the business and frontline heroes remarking on the deep appreciation for these small acts of kindness.
 One hero even went so far as to remark:

 Over the past several weeks, our days here in the hospital have been filled with emotion.
 The extensive loss of life within our very walls has been daunting.
 We walk our halls, and care for our patients with surgical masks and face shields, to an extent we've never experienced.
 We are in a figurative war with an unseen enemy, all of us warriors wounded to a varying degree.
 The biological effect of this virus is measurable, cases, deaths, and recovery rates.
 The psychological toll is not.
 We often feel entirely alone, struggling for normalcy beyond our hospital environment.